Jeff Noon: Needle in the Groove (2000)

 Needle in the Groove follows Elliot Hill, a bass player and ex-junkie trudging the pub-rock circuit, who is invited to join a new band: fusing DJ artistry, voice and rhythm section, the group's hypnotic groove creation is augmented by a startling new recording technology.
 The band seems bound for success – until one of them vanishes.
 Elliot's subsequent search draws him into a secret history of music that stretches back forty years and into his own past.

 Jeff Noon and David Toop also released a CD, Needle in the Groove: if music were a drug, where would it take you, on Sulphur Records in the same year.

 Cobralingus (2001)

 Cobralingus sits apart from Noon's other published works.
-It is part anthology of poems and part instructional textbook for Noon's style of poetry.
+It is part poetry collection and part instructional textbook for Noon's style of poetry.
 In it, he details his regimented methods for the creation of poetic text by a style of word play which lends its name to the title.
 Also included are various exemplars of this style.

 The Engine begins with Noon using an existing text and then applying different 'filter gates' that edit the text into something new.
 Examples of these gates include 'enhance' which creates elements of beauty in the text, and 'ghost edit'; this kills the text and calls up a ghost to haunt the text.

 The Codex edition of the book was illustrated by Daniel Allington and has an introduction by Michael Bracewell, explaining the Cobralingus Engine.